jharini/booknotes/system-design/system-design-interview/chapter22/README.md

  * Short watermark increases likelihood of missed events, but reduces latency
  * Longer watermark reduces likelihood of missed events, but increases latency

-There is always likelihood of missed events, regardless of the watermark's size.
-But there is no use in optimizing for such low-probability events.
+There is always likelihood of missed events (events with long delays), regardless of the watermark's size.
+But there is no use in optimizing for such low-probability events (ROI very less).

 We can instead resolve such inconsistencies by doing end-of-day reconciliation.

 ## Aggregation window
 There are four types of window functions:
- * Tumbling (fixed) window
+ * Tumbling (fixed) window - time is partitioned into same length non-overlapping chunks.
- * Hopping window
- * Sliding window
- * Session window
+ * Hopping window - same as tumbling window but has some overlap.
+If overlap =0, it is same as tumbling window.
+ * Sliding window - events are grouped within a window that slides across the data stream according to a specified interval.
+Can be overlapping.
+ * Session window - events are grouped within a window that extends if another event occurs till a max duration is reached.
+Not overlapping.
+ * Snapshot window - snapshot of events at a particular timestamp.
+Not overlapping.

 In our design, we leverage a tumbling window for ad click aggregations:
 ![tumbling-window](images/tumbling-window.png)